 Child Care Tax Credit Eligibility

-The child tax credit – up to $1,000 per child – is available if you have a qualifying child and meet all of the seven requirements for eligibility.
+The child tax credit – up to $1,000 per child for tax year 2017 and $2,000 for 2018 – is available if you have a qualifying child and meet all of the seven requirements for eligibility.
 These seven requirements, or tests, are based on age of the child, your relation to the child, amount of support provided for the child, citizenship, residency, dependency status and, lastly, family income.
 In order to qualify for the child tax credit, the child has to be under the age of 17 at the end of the tax year in which you claim the credit.
 The qualifying child can be your biological child, a stepchild, a foster child placed in your custody or your brother or sister.
 Step-siblings are also qualifying children as are adopted children – regardless if the adoption is finalized at the end of the tax year for which you're planning to file.

 To pass the support test, you must provide more than half of the child's financial support for the tax year.
 The child also must be claimed as an eligible dependent when you file your taxes.
 A qualifying child has to be a U.S. citizen, U.S. resident alien or a U.S. national for you to be eligible for the child tax credit.
 To pass the residency test, you need to prove the child lived with you for more than half of the tax year in which you're claiming the credit.
 There are several exceptions to this rule.
 If you're divorced or separated, check the IRS' website and read Form 1040, lines 51 and 6c or Form 1040-A, lines 33 and 6c for more details on what the residency exceptions are in this instance.